Construction Technology: Five Ways to Leverage Drone Technology + Trends to Watch

 We’ve all experienced AI on the web with image recognition (with CAPTCHA).
 AI-based image recognition is an easy way to experiment with AI in construction.
 We have used AI to scan jobsite photos to identify safety concerns and to optimize a schedule by allowing AI to run simulations of a project schedule and narrow down the best ideas.
 AI can’t replace a skilled project team, but AI can make our project teams safer and more efficient.

 McCownGordon stays on the leading edge of construction technology, leveraging the most advanced tools to provide the best building experience for our clients and partners.
-We are always looking for new partners who push the envelope for innovation.
-Let’s Build together.
+One new tech tool we use is our interactive project planning tool.
+This tool gives us an insight to your project before you begin.
+We are always looking for new partners who push the envelope for innovation, check out our project planning tool to get started.